Alliance for Integrity

 How does Alliance for Integrity work together in partnership to achieve its goal?

-The Alliance for Integrity has a Secretariat in Germany, which is responsible for general management and quality assurance, and is also represented by regional hubs in partner countries Brazil, Ghana, India and Mexico.
+The Alliance for Integrity has a Secretariat in Germany, which is responsible for general management and quality assurance, and is also represented by regional hubs in partner countries Brazil, Ecuador, Ghana, India, Indonesia and Mexico.
 In the interests of collective action, the Alliance for Integrity established a high-ranking global Steering Committee in 2015.
 BMZ is an Alliance member and is closely involved in its governance.
-The Steering Committee consists of representatives of BMZ, international companies (MAN SE, Merck Group, Metro AG and SAP SE), the Association of German Chambers of Commerce and Industry (DIHK), the Federation of German Industries (BDI), the United Nations Office on Drugs and Crime (UNODC), the Basel Institute on Governance, the Organisation for Economic Co-operation and Development (OECD) and Transparency International Germany.
-In India, Ghana, Mexico and Brazil, a local multi-stakeholder Advisory Group has been established within the governance structure.
+The Steering Committee consists of representatives of BMZ, international companies (MAN SE, Merck Group, Metro AG, SAP SE, and Traton SE)), the Association of German Chambers of Commerce and Industry (DIHK), the Federation of German Industries (BDI), the United Nations Office on Drugs and Crime (UNODC), the Basel Institute on Governance, the Organisation for Economic Co-operation and Development (OECD), the German Global Compact Network, and Transparency International Germany.
+In Brazil, Ecuador, Ghana, India, Indonesia, and Mexico, a local multi-stakeholder Advisory Group has been established within the governance structure.
 Each Advisory Group appoints a representative to sit on the Steering Committee.

 How is Alliance for Integrity financed?

-GIZ has been commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) to manage the Alliance for Integrity in selected partner countries, i.e. Brazil, Ghana, India, Mexico and in the various regions.
+GIZ has been commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) to manage the Alliance for Integrity in selected partner countries, i.e. Argentina, Brazil, Chile, Colombia, Ecuador, Ghana, India, Indonesia, Mexico, Nigeria, Paraguay, Peru, Uruguay, and in the various regions.